mongodb/awscdk-resources-mongodbatlas/API.md

 Type of the connection.

-Can be either Cluster, Kafka, or Sample.
+Can be Cluster, Kafka, Sample, AWSLambda, or Https.

 ---